dapr/docs/daprdocs/content/en/operations/components/component-schema.md

 ### Special metadata values

-Metadata values can contain `{uuid}` tag and it will be replaced with a randomly generate UUID when dapr sidecar starts up.
+Metadata values can contain a `{uuid}` tag that is replaced with a randomly generate UUID when the Dapr sidecar starts up.
 A new UUID is generated on every start up.
-It can be used, for example, to have a POD on Kubernetes with multiple instances consuming a shared MQTT subscription:
+It can be used, for example, to have a pod on Kubernetes with multiple application instances consuming a shared MQTT subscription.
+Here is an example of using the `{uuid}` tag.

 ```yaml
 apiVersion: dapr.io/v1alpha1